georgebvro/freeCodeCamp-Daily-Coding-Challenge/2025-09-07/README.md

 | D    |  500|
 | M    | 1000|

 * Numerals are read left to right.
 If a smaller numeral appears before a larger one, the value is subtracted.
-Otherwise, values are added`.
+Otherwise, values are added.

 ### Tests